-Cost: Lodging: Weekend Fee flat rate of $65 per participant.
-Week long Fee is flat rate $175 per participant.
-(A non-refundable deposit of $175 for weekend camps and $50 per participant for week long camps is necessary to secure dates.
+Cost: Lodging: Weekend fee is $70 per person and week long fee is $190 per person.
+The deposit is $200 for weekend camps and $50 per person for week long camps.
 This amount will be deducted from the overall cost if the reservation is kept.
-Upon cancellation, the deposit will be retained by Old First Reformed Church.)
+Upon cancellation, the deposit will be retained by Old First Reformed Church.

 Contact: Julie Sykes Kaylor